gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 This document builds on the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}} and specifies how a client joins an OSCORE multicast group through a resource server acting as Group Manager.
 The client acting as joining node relies on an Access Token, which is bound to a proof-of-possession key and authorizes the access to a specific join resource at the Group Manager.

-In order to achieve communication security, proof-of-possession and server authentication, the client and the Group Manager leverage protocol-specific profiles of ACE such as the CoAP-DTLS profile {{I-D.ietf-ace-dtls-authorize}}, the OSCOAP profile {{I-D.seitz-ace-oscoap-profile}}, or the IPsec profile {{I-D.aragon-ace-ipsec-profile}}.
+In order to achieve communication security, proof-of-possession and server authentication, the client and the Group Manager leverage protocol-specific profiles of ACE such as the CoAP-DTLS profile {{I-D.ietf-ace-dtls-authorize}}, the OSCORE profile {{I-D.seitz-ace-oscoap-profile}}, or the IPsec profile {{I-D.aragon-ace-ipsec-profile}}.

 ## Terminology {#ssec-terminology}